jdsutherland/refactoring-exercises/README.md

-## Refactoring Excerises
+## Refactoring Exercises

-My solutions to refactoring exercises from [upcase](https://thoughtbot.com/upcase/refactoring).
+My solutions to refactoring exercises from [Upcase](https://thoughtbot.com/upcase/refactoring).

-These exercises practice some of the techniques originally described in Martin Fowler's book _Refactoring: Improving the Design of Existing Code_:
+These exercises practice some of the techniques originally described in Martin Fowler's book _Refactoring: Improving the Design of Existing Code_